yijing-sie/Dynamic-Storage-Allocator/README.md

 4. void *realloc(void *ptr, size_t size)
 5. void *calloc(size_t nmemb, size_t size); bool mm_checkheap(int);
 6. bool mm_checkheap(int line): scans the heap and checks it for possible errors.
-7. void print_heap(int mode): prints the content of heap in different modes
+7. void print_heap(int mode): prints the content of the heap in different modes
 ```
 ### Evaluation
 All the trace files can be found in [traces](traces) for evaluating the model.
 Two metrics are used to evaluate performance: utilization and throughput: